Shiva crater

-The Shiva crater is the claim by paleontologist Sankar Chatterjee and colleagues that the Bombay High and Surat Depression on the Indian continental shelf west of Mumbai, India represent a 500 km impact crater, that formed around the Cretaceous-Paleogene boundary.
-Chatterjee and colleagues have claimed that this could have contributed to the K-Pg extinction event.
-Other scholars have questioned the claims, finding that there is no evidence of an impact structure.
+The Shiva crater is a proposed impact crater on the Indian continental shelf, located offshore to the west of Mumbai.
+Paleontologist Sankar Chatterjee and his colleagues proposed that the crater was formed around the Cretaceous–Paleogene boundary.
+They suggested that the impact may have contributed to the K–Pg extinction event.
+However, other researchers have found no convincing evidence of an impact structure.

-Arguments
+Formation and geology

-Chatterjee argues that the Shiva crater was formed around 65 million years ago, about the same time as a number of other impact craters and the Cretaceous–Paleogene extinction event (Cretaceous–Paleogene boundary / K-Pg boundary).
-Although the site has shifted since its formation because of sea floor spreading, the formation is approximately 600 km long by 400 km wide.
-If its status as an impact crater is ever confirmed, the Shiva crater would be the largest known impact crater on Earth.
-It is estimated that this proposed crater would have been made by an asteroid or comet approximately 40 km in diameter.
+As per paleontologist Sankar Chatterjee and his colleagues, the Shiva crater was formed around 65 million years ago, about the same time as a number of other impact craters were formed during the Cretaceous–Paleogene boundary.
+The age of the structure is inferred from the Deccan Traps which overlie part of it.
+The structure is estimated to be approximately 600 km long and 400 km wide.
+If confirmed as an impact crater, it would be the largest known impact crater on Earth.
+Unlike typical known extraterrestrial impact structures, the crater is teardrop shaped.
+Chatterjee argues that the low angle of an impact combined with boundary fault lines and unstable rock led to this unusual formation.
+Although the site has shifted since its formation due to sea floor spreading, Chatterjee proposed that it was formed by a asteroid approximately 40 km in diameter.

-At the time of the Cretaceous–Paleogene extinction, India was located over the Réunion hotspot of the Indian Ocean.
-Hot material rising from the mantle flooded portions of India with a vast amount of lava, creating a plateau known as the Deccan Traps.
+During the Cretaceous–Paleogene boundary, the Indian plate was located over the Réunion hotspot of the Indian Ocean.
+Hot material rising from the mantle flooded parts with a vast amount of lava, creating the Deccan Traps.
 It has been hypothesized that the significant geothermal activity in this region coupled with the impact which caused the crater together set ideal conditions for the maturation of oil and natural gas, which, it is suggested, is the reason for its high rate of occurrence there today.

-Geology and morphology

-Unlike typical known extraterrestrial impact structures, Shiva is teardrop shaped, roughly 600 × 400 km.
-It is also unusually rectangular.
-Chatterjee argues that the low angle of an impact combined with boundary fault lines and unstable rock led to this unusual formation.
-The age of the structure is inferred from the Deccan Traps which overlie part of it.

-Shiva and mass extinction
+K-Pg extinction event

-The proposed Shiva crater and other possible impact craters along with the Chicxulub crater have led to the hypothesis that multiple impacts caused the massive extinction event at the end of the Cretaceous period.
-Chatterjee is confident that Shiva was one of many impacts, stating that "the K-T extinction was definitely a multiple-impact scenario."
-Other theories have argued that since the Chicxulub impact is believed by some researchers to have occurred earlier than the extinction of the non-avian dinosaurs, Shiva's impact was enough to cause the mass extinction by itself.
-An article published in Science 2013 by Paul R. Renne at the University of California at Berkeley suggests that the Chicxulub crater is in fact within the time frame of when the mass extinction occurred.
+Chatterjee proposed that the Shiva crater and other possible impact craters such as the Chicxulub crater were formed by multiple impacts which resulted in the massive extinction event at the end of the Cretaceous period.
+It has also been argued that since the Chicxulub impact is believed by some researchers to have occurred earlier, the impact that created the Shiva crater was enough to cause the mass extinction by itself.
+However, academic Paul R. Renne of the University of California, Berkeley suggests that the Chicxulub crater was formed within the time frame of when the mass extinction occurred.